The Nature of Grayton Beach

 Paddle Boarding

 Ride through the lush, winding canals of Western Lake, through the reeds and tall grass, out on the outfall that often opens to the Gulf.
 There is nowhere else quite like this in the world.
-If you already enjoy, or are interested in, paddleboarding.
-This is a great location for it.
+If you already enjoy, or are interested in, paddle boarding, this is a great location for it.

 The Gulf Coast, off of the beach, from a paddle board

-Gulf Therapy provides an accessible opportunity to paddleboard on Grayton Beach’s Coastal Dune Lake.
-Every other Friday, just a ten-minute walk from Hibiscus, paddleboards are available for $10.
+Gulf Therapy provides an accessible opportunity to paddle board on Grayton Beach’s Coastal Dune Lake.
+Every other Friday, just a ten-minute walk from Hibiscus, paddle boards are available for $10.
 “Let’s tackle mental health issues with a simple recipe – saltwater, sun, and sand.” – Amanda Abbott

 Plants and Mushrooms

 Personally, one of my favorite pastimes is walking through the woods after a rainy week and identifying plants and mushrooms.
-If you know anything about Chanterelle mushrooms, then you know how desirable they are.
-And they grow by the dozens here in our forests.
+If you know anything about Chanterelle mushrooms, then you know how desirable they are, and they grow by the dozens here in our forests.
 We have other mushrooms here too, like ringless honey mushrooms, indigo milk cap mushrooms, oyster mushrooms, and even lion’s mane mushrooms.
-Obviously, don’t eat them unless you’re experienced in foraging and identification.
+(Obviously, don’t eat them unless you’re experienced in foraging and identification.)

-I find foraging to make my nature walks feel more like a treasure hunt.
-And you really start to appreciate how much things really change from day to day in these ecosystems.
+I find foraging to make my nature walks feel more like a treasure hunt, and you really start to appreciate how much things really change from day to day in these ecosystems.

 Western Lake from Grayton Beach state park, a sign is on the shore that cautions about alligators